Cyber Threat Intelligence Sharing: Complete Guide for Modern Security Teams

 Cyber threat intelligence sharing refers to the structured exchange of information about cyber threats, vulnerabilities, and attack techniques between organizations, industries, and governments.
 It exists because no single organization can see the entire cybersecurity landscape alone.
 Attackers often reuse tools, tactics, and infrastructure across multiple targets, making shared intelligence a critical defense strategy.

-• Indicators of compromise (IOCs) such as IP addresses, file hashes, and malicious domains
+• Indicators of compromise (IOCs) such as IP addresses and file hashes

-• Tactics, techniques, and procedures (TTPs) used by threat actors
+• Tactics, techniques, and procedures (TTPs) used by attackers

 • Vulnerability data and exploit methods